oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 Watch a preview of "*LiveLabs - Oracle Key Vault*" [](youtube:4VR1bbDpUIA)

 ### Objectives
-- Upload the current and retired TDE master keys to Oracle Key Vault
+- Review TDE setup in an encrypted database
-- Migrate the encrypted database to OKV for centralized TDE key management
+- Migrate your encrypted database from TDE wallet to centralized key management with Oracle Key Vault
-- Delete the old TDE master keys from the encrypting server (PCI requirement)
+- Only OKV: "True migration": Upload pre-migration TDE keys from the TDE wallet to Oracle Key Vault
+- Enable "hands-off" operations
+- Become immune against network interruptions with a persistent cache
+- Zero key caching for lower security environments
+- Enable automated re-key operations
+- "Bring your own key" into Oracle Key Vault
+- Review OKV Console for regular TDE deployments

 ### Prerequisites
 This lab assumes you have: